100-m/nx.digital/doc/security.md

 We can monitor all our applications through a web dashboard:

 - Amazon CloudWatch is a monitoring and observability service, it provides you with data and actionable insights to monitor your applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.
-- Firebase dashboard provides a lot of statistics to monitor database usage.
+- AWS dashboard provides a lot of statistics to monitor database usage.
 - Auth0 provides a login dashboard global and by users.
-- Zeit provides the logs of the application invocation.
+- Vercel provides the logs of the application invocation.

 ## Application administration